If you don’t tell us when your circumstances change, you may be doing the wrong thing.

 Doing the right thing is easy:

-- tell us about any changes to your circumstances as soon as possible, and
+- tell us about changes to your circumstances as soon as possible, and

-- regularly check that your information is up to date through your myGov account
+- regularly check your information is up to date through your myGov account

-It is never too late to report a change.
-By telling us about any changes today, we can help make sure you receive the correct payment.
+It’s never too late to report a change.
+By telling us we can help make sure you receive the right payment.

-If you have received payments you are not eligible for, you may have to repay the amount plus a recovery fee.
-Having to repay a debt may be difficult but choosing not to tell us when your circumstances change could lead to far more serious consequences.
-If you deliberately do not tell us when your circumstances change, you could be committing fraud.
+If you’ve received payments you’re not eligible for, you may have to pay us back, plus a recovery fee.
+Repaying a debt may be difficult, but not telling us when your circumstances change could lead to serious consequences.
+If you deliberately don’t tell us when your circumstances change, you could be committing fraud.